-In 2017, Florida statute dealing with the Just Read, Florida!
-Office was amended to require that the Office, through the Department:
+In 2017, Florida Statutes were amended to require that the Just Read, Florida!
+Office, through the Department shall implement the following through instructional materials:

 Section 1001.215, F.S., Just Read, Florida!
 Office. - There is created in the Department of Education the Just Read, Florida!
 Office.
-The office is fully accountable to the Commissioner of Education and shall: (4) Develop and provide access to sequenced, content-rich curriculum programming, instructional practices, and resources that help elementary schools use state-adopted instructional materials to increase students' background knowledge and literacy skills, including student attainment of the Next Generation Sunshine State Standards for social studies, science, and the arts.
+The office is fully accountable to the Commissioner of Education and shall:

+(4) Develop and provide access to sequenced, content-rich curriculum programming, instructional practices, and resources that help elementary schools use state-adopted instructional materials to increase students' background knowledge and literacy skills, including student attainment of the Next Generation Sunshine State Standards for social studies, science, and the arts.